When we discuss freshwater fishes, then nobody forgets to enlist Molly fish.

 Hardness | 20-30 KH |

-What is the minimum tank size for molly?
+What is Molly’s minimum tank size?

 Molly Tank Mates

-The best molly fish tank mates are – Rosy Barbs, Cherry Barbs, Danios, Zebra Loaches, Harlequin Rasbora, Corydoras Catfish, Yo-yo Loaches, Tetras, Platies, and Dwarf Gourami, etc.
+The best molly fish tank mates are – Rosy Barbs, Cherry Barbs, Danios, Zebra Loaches, Harlequin Rasbora, Corydoras Catfish, Yo-yo Loaches, Tetras, Platies, Dwarf Gourami, etc.

 What Do Mollies Eat?

-Mollies are habitual of living in different habitats so feeding them won’t take much effort from you.
-Mollies are omnivores so they will eat whatever you feed them.
+Mollies are habitual of living in different habitats, so feeding them won’t take much effort from you.
+Mollies are omnivores, so they will eat whatever you feed them.
 In the wild, they usually feed on invertebrates and algae or plants.

 What to feed molly fish?